kulak91/pm2-slack-plus/README.md

 # pm2-slack-plus

-This is a PM2 Module for sending events & logs from your PM2 processes to Slack.
+- This is a PM2 Module for sending events & logs from your PM2 processes to Slack.
+- In addition this module uses official slack/bolt framework.
+You can check info about this app here: https://api.slack.com/start/building/bolt-js
+- To make bolt app work you need to set proxy from app port to your deployed app link
 ## Install

 To install and setup pm2-slack-plus, run the following commands: